 If you use Amazon EC2 extensively, then you’ve fallen prey to the dilemma of “to reserve or not to reserve”.
-It is however a simple question in the sense that for a reserved instance, you pay a lesser per hour fee but end up paying an additional one-time fee up front.
-So what is the optimal break-even point where you know you are not spending more than required.
-EC2 pricing page gives a high level number for break even point of Linux Reserved Instances.
+It is however a simple question in the sense that for a reserved instance, you pay a lesser per hour fee but end up paying an additional one-time fee upfront.
+So what is the optimal break-even point where you know you are not spending more than required?
+EC2 pricing page gives a high-level number for break-even point of Linux Reserved Instances.

 Utilization